 Make it happen!
 Luxury French barge cruises are great travel experiences and make lasting impressions.
 The scenic views floating by on a private charter, while lounging in the hot tub with a glass of champagne in hand, have the power to enthrall.
 By day, a French barge vacation in France overwhelms with its scenic beauty; by night, the star-packed sky leaves you speechless.

 On a luxury cruise in France cruising down the canals and rivers a meditative calm descends.
 And the great thing is you'll find it all when you hit the waterways of France.
 Any luxury French barge cruise on the canals of France has a certain allure but when heading out on the canals there's an additional dose of anticipation.
 The Grand Victoria itineraries are designed to provide a cultural adventure, which our guide can adapt to meet individual interests because the most exciting places can fall flat without spontaneity.
 It is exceptional moments that make long-lasting memories.

 Bring a few friends or your family along on this French canal cruise for the adventure of a lifetime because a French barge vacation with us makes an impact with authentic experiences, new profound relationships, and cultural experiences.

 Whether you want an active adventure out in the picturesque French countryside, a relaxed cruise down the scenic waterways, or something in between, we’re ready to help you make the lasting memories of a lifetime on a luxury French barge cruise in France.
 This is the stuff of travel tales.

 Burgundy is even more beautiful than the imagination.
 On our Burgundy canal cruises itinerary, you’ll take in some of the best destinations in France for wine lovers.

-Discover the depth and complexity of Burgundy wines during one of our French canal cruises.
+Discover the depth and complexity of Burgundy wines during one of our luxury French barge cruises.
 An inexperienced or seasoned wine lover learns to identify and appreciate a wide palette during wine tasting at some of the most renowned wineries in the world and Burgundy vineyards.